Choosing Effective Keywords & Related Phrases

 Not all search engine spiders can read images, yet.
 For this reason, all images have what is called an "ALT" property which stands for alternative text.

-This "ALT" property will display text describing what the image is about for those robots, spiders, or devices that cannot render (display) images.
+- This ALT tag property should include human readable text describing what the image is about for those robots, spiders, or devices that cannot render (display) images.